Artin-Simonian/specsnaps/README.md

 <div id="body" align='center'>

 ## 🖨 Description
- SpecSnaps is your go-to web app for showcasing your PC's hardware prowess.
+ SpecSnaps is your go-to web app for showcasing your PC's.
 With a quick and easy account setup, you can share the heart and soul of your computer with the world.
 Post high-quality images of your rig, accompanied by detailed specs, and let the tech community admire your setup.
 Whether you're a hardcore gamer, a content creator, or just a PC enthusiast, SpecSnaps is the perfect platform to flaunt your rig's power and style.
 Join today and start sharing your PC pride with the world!

  ## 📸 Screenshots
   |   Description | Screenshot |